TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="builddockerimagesnappy"></a>
 ### Building Image from the Latest Version of SnappyData OSS

+By default, the Dockerfile creates Docker image from the latest version of SnappyData OSS.

 ```
 $ docker build -t <your-docker-repo-name>/<image_name>[:<image-tag>] .
 ```

 !!!Note
-	If you do not provide an argument is provided in the Dockerfile, the latest version of the SnappyData OSS release is downloaded and a Docker image for the same is built
+	If you do not provide any argument to the Dockerfile, the latest version of the SnappyData OSS release is downloaded and a Docker image for the same is built.

 For example :